Local Grammar-Based Coding Revisited: Minimal codes

+where $G|_{V(S)}=S$ and $G(\omega)=P$.
+The class of straight-line grammars is denoted $\mathcal{G}$. \end{definition} In the above, as we said, natural numbers correspond to non-terminal symbols, whereas the negative numbers correspond to terminal symbols.
+There is exactly one rule $G(r)$ per non-terminal symbol $r$ and each non-terminal symbol $r$ can be rewritten only onto smaller symbols.

-The production of a string by a dictionary grammar can be also made precise in a simple way in the next definition. \begin{definition}[grammar expansion] For a dictionary grammar (\ref{Grammar}), we iteratively define its expansion function
+The production of a string by a straight-line grammar can be also made precise in a simple way in the next definition. \begin{definition}[grammar expansion] For a vocabulary $S$, we iteratively define its expansion function